Do you want content like this delivered to your inbox?

 One final—and crucial—point:

+Having your own agent work with you to buy a new home, is critical.
 When buyers work with The Paul Kaplan Group, we:

 • Monitor new construction pricing throughout Palm Springs and the Coachella Valley